6hr0n05/Arch-Linux-rMBP/README.md

 # Arch-Linux-rMBP
 A simple guide to help you install Arch on your Retina Mac Book Pro I looked at Jorisvandijk.com for help so credit to him/her.
+This is Not finished I will write a script that does all of this for you.

 1) Create a Usb/Cd install disk with Arch <br>
 2) Boot Arch using the option key and selecting Arch Efi.
 Once it's finished